nandokawka/Turntable-to-Sonos-Bose-Bluetooth-or-internet-radio-with-Raspberry-Pi/README.md

-# Turntable to Sonos or internet radio with Raspberry Pi
+# Turntable to Smart Home Audio (Sonos, Bose) or internet radio with Raspberry Pi

 Create a internet radio stream that allows for streaming your records to your Sonos or any other internet radio endpoint like e.g. the TuneIn App on your smartphone.